NVIDIA Drivers installation

 Then select the appropriate language.

 Step 4.
-Click the search_buttonbutton to be taken to the appropriate page, where you can click download_buttonto get the driver installer.
+Click the button to be taken to the appropriate page.

 Step 5.
 Once the driver installer is downloaded, double-click the executable file of the installer to start the installation.